asteves/DiD-course/README.md

 # Online course starter: R

+TODO Replace the non-essential parts of this README

 This is a starter repo based on the
 [course framework](https://github.com/ines/spacy-course) I developed for my [spaCy course](https://course.spacy.io).
 The front-end is powered by